Nexus-Mods/NexusMods.App/docs/misc/DrawbacksOfNexusApproach.md

 ## Footnote

-!!! nexus "The Nexus Mods App is built in mind with the hardware of today.
+!!! nexus "The Nexus Mods App is built with the hardware of today in mind.
 Taking advantage of fast CPUs and SSDs."

 With sufficient optimization and planning, we hope these processes become mostly 'transparent' to end users, so they don't really notice a difference.

-If we can be done with our work by the time an end user finds and downloads a mod they want to play;
-we're probably in a good place.
+If we can be done with our work by the time an end user finds and downloads a mod they want to play, we're probably in a good place.

 With certain game stores, it may be possible to fetch the original